Surbhi-Kohli/NewsApp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) .
+The application gives latest news based on selected filters or news source(eg ALJazeera,BBC,CNN,Fox News,TechCrunch,The Hindu)
+The [News API](https://newsapi.org/) has been used and get requests are made to the API based on the selected filter or source.As the API has lately withdrawn support for giving data other than for local developement,publishing the app on gh-pages isn't possible

 ## Available Scripts